joegallo/robert-bruce/README.md

 ;; - throw the last exception caught if the last try generated an ;;   exception, or
-;; - return the last return value that the :return? predicate ;;   classified as indicating falure.
+;; - return the last return value that the :return? predicate ;;   classified as indicating failure.

 ;; In addition, four dynamic variables are bound in both the ;; passed in and error-hook functions: